atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.05030_v2/01_intro.md

 ###### Abstract

 We introduce a Geometry-Informed Model for financial forecasting by embedding high-dimensional market data onto constant-curvature 2-manifolds.
 Guided by the uniformization theorem,Thurston1997, we model market dynamics as Brownian motion on spherical (S2S^{2}), Euclidean (R2R^{2}), and hyperbolic (H2H^{2}) geometries.
 We further include the torus (T​²T\texttwosuperior), a compact, flat manifold admissible as a quotient space of the Euclidean plane-—anticipating its relevance for capturing cyclical dynamics,doCarmoCurves.
 Manifold learning techniques infer the latent curvature from financial data, revealing the torus as the best-performing geometry.
-We interpret this result through a macroeconomic lens: the torus’s circular dimensions align with endogenous cycles in output, interest rates, and inflation described by IS-LM theory,Hicks1937.
+We interpret this result through a macroeconomic lens: the torus’s circular dimensions align with endogenous cycles in output, interest rates, and inflation described by IS-LM theory Hicks1937.
 Our findings demonstrate the value of integrating differential geometry with data-driven inference for financial modeling,LopezDePrado2018AFML; CapponiLehalle2023.

 ## 1 Introduction